As a writer, you have the privilege of making up imaginary friends – and even share them with other people. These two are my leading characters:

 Anna Elizabeth Catherine Lendorph

-Born on April 3, 1882, MA (BSc) in Chemistry from University College, London – foreign correspondent for Aftenbladet (The Evening Post).
+Born on April 3, 1882, MSc in Chemistry from University College, London – foreign correspondent for Aftenbladet (The Evening Post).
 Like her mother, she is emancipated and a member of the Danish Women’s Society.

-Tall, pretty, red-haired, fiercely intelligent, and with a twinkle in her eye.
+Tall, pretty, red-haired, fiercely intelligent, impatient, and with a twinkle in her eye.
 Wears a Trilby hat and tailored suits in modern cuts.
-With a ‘no thanks’ attitude towards marriage and back from years of travel, she has to decide what to actually do with her life.
+With a ‘no thanks’ attitude towards marriage and back from years of travel, she has to decide what to actually do with her life as marrying a title and doing charity work is really not her thing.
+But then what, when closing in on becoming a spinster?

 She is related to Arthur Conan Doyle through her grandmother.
 This family connection played a role in her employment at Aftenbladet.